prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/part2.md

 6. Create your components in its corresponding page.

+- Make sure that you name your components accordingly
+- Create any variants you might require.

 ::: tip Tip

 - Steps 1 & 2 have been started for you.